JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 - [How to use Struct and Union type from Kotlin](#using-struct-and-union-types-from-kotlin)

 We need to have a Kotlin compiler on our machines.
-You may have a look at the
+You may want to take a look at the
 [A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial for more information on performing this step.
-Let's assume, we have a console, where `kotlinc`, `cinterop` and `klib` commands are available.
+Let's assume, we have a console, where the `kotlinc`, `cinterop`, and `klib` commands are available.

 ## Mapping Struct and Union C types

 The best way to understand the mapping between Kotlin and C is to try a tiny example.
-We declare a struct and an union in C language to see how they are mapped into Kotlin.
+We will declare a struct and an union in the C language to see how they are mapped into Kotlin.

-Kotlin/Native comes with the `cinterop` tool, the tool generates bindings between C language and Kotlin.
+Kotlin/Native comes with the `cinterop` tool, the tool generates bindings between the C language and Kotlin.
 It uses a `.def` file to specify a C library to import.
-For more details you may check the [Interop with C Libraries](interop-with-c.html) tutorial.
+For more details you may want to check out the [Interop with C Libraries](interop-with-c.html) tutorial.

-In [the previous tutorial](mapping-primitive-data-types-from-c.html) we created an `lib.h` file.
-This time, we include those declarations directly into the `lib.def` file, after `---` separator line:
+In [the previous tutorial](mapping-primitive-data-types-from-c.html) we created a `lib.h` file.
+This time, we are going to include those declarations directly into the `lib.def` file, after the `---` separator line:

 <div class="sample" markdown="1" mode="C" theme="idea" data-highlight-only="1" auto-indent="false">